 Data Fetcher will now create any new fields in the output table and run the request to retrieve the Google Books data then populate the Airtable 'Books' table.

 At the moment, we have to manually run the request to import the data from Google Books but by using Data Fetcher's scheduled Google Books Airtable integration we can automatically import this information every 15 minutes/ hour/ day etc.

 In Data Fetcher, scroll to Schedule and click 'Upgrade'.

 A new tab will open where you can select a plan and enter your payment details to upgrade.

-Select intervals of either 'Minutes', 'Hours', 'Days' or 'Months' depending on how often you want the request to run.
+Select intervals of either 'Minutes', 'Hours', 'Days' or 'Months' depending on how often you want the Google Books Airtable integration to run.
 Click 'Save', and your requested Google Books data be automatically pulled in based on your specified schedule.